Lesson 5: Business rules

 As you learned in a previous section, both automations and triggers are built with conditions and actions.
 However, since automations are based on events in time, they contain additional conditions that allow you to make ticket updates a certain number of hours after certain events occur.
 For example, you can create an automation that sets a ticket's priority to Urgent after some number of hours have passed since it was created.

 That's one example of how an automation might be used.
 In Zendesk Support, tickets are closed by automation, not manually.
 This is one of the automations included with Zendesk Support.
-It's called Close ticket 4 days after status is set to solved and you can review it by selecting the Automations page in the administrator view of Zendesk Support (in the sidebar click the Admin icon () and then select Business Rules > Automations).
+It's called Close ticket 4 days after status is set to solved and you can review it by selecting the Automations page in the administrator view of Zendesk Support (in Admin Center > Objects and rules > Business rules > Automations).
 We've found that closing tickets 4 days after they have been solved is a best practice; however, you can of course change this automation and set it to as many days as you'd like up to 28 days.
 After that, Zendesk will automatically close the ticket.